List of countries and territories where Spanish is an official language

-The following is a list of countries where Spanish is an official language, plus a number of countries where Spanish or any language closely related to it, is an important or significant language.
+The following is a list of countries where Spanish is an official language, plus several countries where Spanish or any language closely related to it, is an important or significant language.

+There are 20 UN member states where Spanish is an official language (de jure and de facto).

 Official or national language

-Spanish is the official language (either by law or de facto) in 20 sovereign states and one dependent territory, totaling around 442 million people.
-This includes Equatorial Guinea, where it is official but not a native language.
+Spanish is the official language (either by law or de facto) in 20 sovereign states (including Equatorial Guinea, where it is official but not a native language), one dependent territory, and one partially recognized state, totaling around 442 million people.

+Primary or only official language

-In these countries and territories, Spanish is the main or mostly used language of communication of the vast majority of the population; official documents are written chiefly or solely in that language; and it is taught in schools and utilized as the primary medium of instruction as part of the official curriculum.
+In these countries and territories, Spanish serves as the predominant language of communication for the vast majority of the population.
+Official documents are primarily or exclusively composed in this language, and it is systematically taught in educational institutions, functioning as the principal medium of instruction within the official curriculum.